andresebr/kumodd/docs/guide/How-to-Configure.md

 ## Selecting Columns for Output

-The command line option, -col normal, selects the column set named 'normal' shown below.
-This is also the default if no -col option is specified.
+The command line option, __-col normal__, selects the column set named 'normal' shown below.
+This is also the default if no __-col__ option is specified.

 Below 'normal:' is a set of columns for output.
 The numbers are the fixed width of columns on standard output (CSV export has no limit).
 The complete list of the column